thecodewithin/k8s_multi-manager/README.md

 #### Check the pods

-Give the newly started cluster a few moments and then check wether all the pods are running.
+Give the newly started cluster a few moments and then check whether all the pods are running.
 Run this command as a regular user:

 ```
 thecodewithin@k8sclp01:~$ kubectl get pods --all-namespaces